Axia-Tech/cumulus/README.md

 ./target/release/axia-collator --chain $CHAIN --validator
 ```

-## Allychains
+## Parachains

-The allychains of Betanet all use the same runtime code.
+The allychains of Rococo all use the same runtime code.
 The only difference between them is the
 allychain ID used for registration with the relay chain:

 -   Tick: 100